It started with UN data

 How to turn such depressive data into a design?

 I had a circular piece in mind.
 I thought there’s so much imperfection in the data, so I need to go for something perfect: a circle.
-While digging through the data in R, I saw that child mortality rates are going down for almost all countries over recent years.
+While digging through the data in R, I saw that child mortality rates have been going down for almost all countries over recent years.
 That was the positive angle.
 In order to highlight this trend, I set a focus on the last 20 years by drawing the mortality rates as decreasing red circles in another full circle of countries.